 Unfortunately, I’m a

 lazy busy person, and I don’t get around to finishing many books lately… I tried to read The Count Of Monte Cristo recently and fell off the wagon on page thirty.
-I’ve been trying to make it through Harry Potter for two years, and the fifth book has been sitting on my nightstand, the bookmark stationary on page 112 for at least a month.
 It’s sad, but when life speeds up, reading is the first thing to fall by the wayside.

 Lucky for me, I have a beautiful little device called an iPhone, which downloads audiobooks for me to listen to so I can pretend that I’m academic.

 I’ve heard some people say that audiobooks don’t count as books (for the very reason that you aren’t reading them), but I don’t like to listen to others, so I’m going to listen to audiobooks until the sky falls down and crushes my phone.

 It’s so helpful to be able to listen to stories while I’m doing laundry or driving or cleaning the house.
 Even though I’m not literally reading, I’m absorbing literature, and it’s helped me ‘read’ so many books that I know I never would’ve gotten around to reading.